-The most accurate means of control is a dedicated thermostat located on an interior wall.
-Typically, this requires a line voltage thermostat.
+The most accurate way to control it is with a dedicated thermostat located on an interior wall.
+Typically, this requires a line voltage thermostat designed for baseboard heaters.
 Unlike the familiar low-voltage central thermostats that work indirectly to control your heating system, line voltage thermostats are wired directly into the power supply for your heater and allow or interrupt the power flow as needed.
-They are therefore only appropriate for hard-wired baseboard heaters, which are usually 240-volt units.
-These thermostats are not practical for 120-volt plug-in heaters.
+They're only appropriate for hard-wired baseboard heaters, which are usually 240-volt units, and aren't practical for 120-volt plug-in heaters.

 Considerations and Safety Concerns

 Baseboard heaters work best when there is a free flow of air above and around them.
-That means they will dominate a wall—furniture and draperies placed in front can interfere with their function and even present a fire hazard.
+Since they dominate the wall, furniture and draperies placed in front can interfere with their function and even present a fire hazard.
 Although most baseboard heaters are designed to be safe to touch, something falling onto a heater or draping over it can cause the unit to overheat.
-To prevent overheating, many models are equipped with a safety thermal shutoff that will respond by turning off the heater.
-Of course, the presence of these heaters at baseboard level presents a potential hazard to small children, so take that into consideration, as well.
+To prevent overheating, many models have a safety thermal shutoff that will respond by turning off the heater.
+Having these heaters at baseboard level presents a potential hazard to small children, so baby-proofing baseboard heaters is necessary.

-In a dust-prone house or one with pet hair issues, you'll need to clean and vacuum your baseboard heaters regularly, as dust and pet hair scorched by the heating element can produce unwelcome odors and also inhibit the effectiveness of the heater.
+In a dust-prone house or one with pet hair issues, you'll need to clean and vacuum your baseboard heaters regularly.
+Dust and pet hair scorched by the heating element can produce unwelcome odors and also inhibit the effectiveness of the heater.

 Can You Install It Yourself?